VIDA-NYU/SamplingMethodsForInnerProductSketching/README.md

 - Expected time:
   - 7 hour per plot
   - 28 hours for all 4 plots in Figure 6

+#### ☁️ Figure 7: Sketch construction time.
+Based on the equipment used to run the experiments, you may not be able to reproduce the exact time.
+However, you can still see the similar trend in the time taken by each method.
+- Command: `python super_script.py -mode=time`
+- Expected time:
+  - 3.5 hour for the plot

 ## 🚀 4.
 Reproducing the plots directly from saved data
 To reproduce the experiments results, you can run the following command.